Indiscernibles in monadically NIP theories: Distality in hereditary classes and monadic distality

 We thus have a dichotomy for monadically NIP hereditary classes: either the structures in $\CC$ admit an order-expansion (i.e., a class where every element is an expansion of some element of $\CC$ by a linear order) that remains monadically NIP, which is also a distal expansion, or no distal expansion of $\CC$ can have a $\emptyset$-definable linear order.
 In the case where $\CC$ consists of binary relational structures, the classes that admit an order-expansion remaining monadically NIP coincides with the classes of \emph{bounded twin-width}.
 The twin-width of a binary structure has a combinatorial definition (see \cite{bonnet2021twin}) that we will not use except in Example \ref{ex:forest}, and a class $\CC$ has bounded twin-width if there is a uniform finite bound on the twin-width of all members.

-\begin{lemma} Let $\CC$ be a class of finite binary structures.
+\begin{lemma} Let $\CC$ be a class of finite structures in a binary relational language.
 Then $\CC$ has bounded-twin width if and only if $\CC$ admits an order-expansion $\CC^<$ that is monadically NIP. \end{lemma} \begin{proof} Since bounded twin-width and monadic NIP are both preserved by closing under substructure, we may assume that $\CC$ and $\CC^<$ are hereditary.
 By \cite[Theorem 3]{bonnet2024twin}, a hereditary class of ordered binary structures is monadically NIP if and only if it has bounded twin-width.

 $(\Ra)$ Suppose $\CC$ has bounded twin-width.
 Then it admits an order-expansion $\CC^<$ with bounded twin-width (see \cite[Fact 2]{simon2021ordered}).
 Then $\CC^<$ is monadically NIP, and thus so is $\CC$.